Storage

 A storage domain must be in maintenance mode before it can be detached and removed.
 This is required to redesignate another data domain as the master data domain.

-You cannot move a storage domain into maintenance mode if a virtual machine has a lease on the storage domain.
-The virtual machine needs to be shut down, or the lease needs to be to removed or moved to a different storage domain first.
+You can't move a storage domain into maintenance mode if a virtual machine has a lease on the storage domain.
+The virtual machine must be shut down, or the lease must be removed or moved to a different storage domain first.

 To detach a storage domain from one data center to migrate it to another data center: